 Belorussky railway terminal

 7 253 m2

 There are a few factors which are both complex and interesting.
 Among them is the location of the facility in a confined area, presence of architectural monuments (the building of Belorussky railway terminal and recently found cultural heritage site – residential house of Shipping Company of Moscow-Volga channel and Moscow railway fly over of 1904), the necessity of logistics accounting for Belorussky railway terminal (safety, traffic of handicapped passengers, potential expansion of traffic directions).

 These issues will be solved by the construction of an entrance lobby with one underground and one ground floor.
 Transfer to the platforms will be provided under railways with the exit to the platforms with the designed modern weather shelters.
 To avoid visual dissonance with the surrounding buildings the visual elements of the building will be performed in a light and minimalistic manner.

 This idea resulted in the construction of a glass pavilion which looks as if dissolved in the confined inner area of Belorussky railway terminal.
 Aluminum canopy makes it look bright and dynamic.
 The platforms are designed with weather shelters made from metric alumel sheets.
 Supporting pillars of the canopies are glazed to create a single look with the main building of the designed lobby.

-By means of the offered solutions, platforms became more ergonomically connected from the point of view of the passenger traffic, the number of “windows” in trains schedule was optimized, the construction area and the construction influence on the trains traffic were minimized, which respectively resulted in the lack of the necessity to rent the land for construction behind the railroad precinct.
+By means of the offered solutions, platforms became more ergonomically connected from the point of view of the passenger traffic, the number of “windows” in train schedule was optimized, the construction area and the construction influence on the train traffic were minimized, which respectively resulted in the lack of the necessity to rent the land for construction behind the railroad precinct.